Tableau vs Panely

 Is Panely easier to adopt than Tableau for non-technical teams?

-Can Panely handle recurring export-based reporting?
+Can Panely handle recurring weekly reporting from exports?

-When should a team keep Tableau instead?
+When should a team keep Tableau?

 Does Panely support shareable dashboards?